Resources

 g.

-Identify proper procedures and accessories used for loading a muzzleloading rifle.
+Identify proper procedures and accessories used for safely loading a muzzleloading rifle.

 h.

-Demonstrate the knowledge, skills, and attitude necessary to safely shoot a muzzleloading rifle on a range, including range procedures.
-Explain what a misfire, hangfire, and squib fire are, and explain the procedures to follow in response to each.
+Identify the causes of a muzzleloading rifle's failure to fire, and explain what a misfire, hangfire, and squib fire are.
+Explain and demonstrate proper preventive measures, and the procedures to follow in response to each.

 i.